Jodie Sweetin is 'not opposed' to a Fuller House reboot - NewsBreak

 Paramount Pictures has released a new trailer for Babylon, featuring a star-studded cast that includes Brad Pitt, Margot Robbie, and Diego Calva.
 The Hollywood era of the 1920s was filled with depravity and drama, which is what Academy Award-winning director Damien Chazelle (La La Land, First Man) encapsulates in Babylon.
 The latest two-minute-and-24-second trailer displays the backstabbing and lengths creators looked to take to make it in Los Angeles and Hollywood during this time period, while also putting a spotlight on all of the partying that took place as well.

-Watch: 'Shrinking' teaser: Jason Segel, Harrison Ford star in Apple TV+ series
+Shrinking Trailer Starring Jason Segel and Harrison Ford Released by Apple TV+

-"Shrinking," a comedy series from "Ted Lasso" co-creator Bill Lawrence and starring Jason Segel, is coming to Apple TV+.

-Scarlett Johansson to Lead TV Adaptation of ‘Just Cause’ 27 Years After Appearing in Film
+Apple TV+ has released the official trailer for Shrinking, a new comedy from Scrubs and Ted Lasso creator Bill Lawrence and starring a stacked cast including Jason Segel, Harrison Ford, Cougar Town's Christa Miller, and Deadly Class's Luke Tennie.
+In the series, Segel plays a troubled therapist who decides to start telling his patients the unvarnished truth -- both a huge violation of standards and ethics, and also seemingly pretty impactful on their lives.
+The trailer doesn't tell you much -- basically just trots out the cast, who you see bouncing on a trampoline to the tune of Kid Cudi's "Pursuit of Happiness."

 Snubbed: 10 Classic TV Shows That Never Won an Emmy